 What time is it ?
 It's 8h08 An ancient technique that involves a savoir-faire as challenging as it is subtle.
-It is called Mokume-gane in Japan, where the method has been used for making katana sword blades since the 17th century.
+It has similarities with the working method of Mokume-gane in Japan, where the method has been used for making katana sword blades since the 17th century.
 In the heart of the forge, the hammering and folding of layer upon layer of titanium is a craft reserved for the best.
 Three times as hard as steel, titanium is also wrought at much higher temperatures, between 1200 and 1400 degrees Celsius.
 The hues obtained through blueing-by-hand over an open flame are unique to each watch.
 The buyer is welcome to attend this finishing stage and choose the intensity of the colour effects.